‘ICE GetOn – Transparency and Efficiency for Everyone’

 General Questions

-ICE GetOn is a joint project between GEMA and ICE, in which the documentation (GEMA works, catalog agreements, and the calculation of share splits) is migrated into a shared database (ICE-Cube).
-Seven affiliated copyright societies consolidate their documentatio data in this multi-territorial copyright hub, which covers over 50 million works and represents two-thirds of the European market.
-As a result, processes become more efficient, more transparent, and more closely integrated with other European collective management organizations.
-This offers significant efficiency potential.
-A system transition is planned for December 2026.
+ICE GetOn is a joint project between GEMA and ICE, in which the documentation (GEMA works, catalogue agreements, the calculation of royalty rates) is migrated into a shared database (ICE Cube).
+Seven affiliated copyright clients are consolidating their data in this multi-territorial copyright hub, which covers over 50 million works and represents two-thirds of the European market.
+This will make processes more efficient, more transparent and more closely integrated with other European collecting societies.
+This offers considerable potential for efficiency gains.
+The systems are scheduled to be migrated in December 2026.
 The first distribution based on CUBE data will take place in April 2027.

-Through joint and standardized data management, processes become more efficient, transparent, and closely integrated with other European collective management organizations.
-The transition affects different groups to varying degrees.
-It is therefore important to inform yourself early and review your own processes to ensure a smooth transition.
-The following key changes are foreseen:
+The transition will affect different groups to varying degrees.
+It is therefore important to find out more at an early stage and review your own processes to ensure a smooth transition.
+We anticipate the following key changes:

-• The new leading identifier is the ICE Work Key
+• The new primary identifier is the ICE Work Key

 • For new works in CUBE, only ICE Work Keys will be assigned

-• For existing GEMA works, ICE Work Keys (IWK) will be added to the GEMA work number
+• For existing GEMA works, ICE Work Keys (IWK) will be added to the GEMA work numbers

 • A mapping for migrated works (GEMA and ICE identifiers) will be provided

-• The determination of share pictures will in future be based on the ICE Data Policy according to the “Share Picture” principle and no longer on the reported catalog agreements (KatV/Agreements)
+• In future, share pictures will be determined on the basis of the ICE Data Policy according to the 'Share Picture' principle, and no longer on the basis of the reported catalogue agreements

-• Each work must be registered individually; catalog-wide changes are no longer possible
+• Each work must be registered individually; catalogue conversions are no longer possible

 • Settlement files will be adapted to the new identifiers

-Centralized, standardized data management and documentation of works leads to greater transparency and traceability, avoids duplication of work between collecting societies, and also ensures faster and more automated processing of data conflicts (e.g., counterclaims)
+Centralised, standardised data management and documentation of works leads to greater transparency and traceability, avoids duplication of effort between collecting societies, and also ensures faster, automated resolution of data conflicts (e.g. counterclaims).

-There are regular webinars, information sessions, and this central FAQ landing page.
-Be sure to check back from time to time so you don’t miss anything.
+There are regular webinars, information sessions and this central FAQ landing page.
+Do check back from time to time so you don’t miss anything.

-• Check whether and how your processes are affected by the transition.
+• Check whether and how your processes are affected by the changeover.

-• Keep your contact details up to date to ensure you receive all relevant information.
+• Keep your contact details up to date so that you receive all relevant information.

-• Inform your internal teams and partners early about the upcoming changes.
+• Inform your internal teams and partners well in advance about the upcoming changes.

-• Use the provided FAQs and information resources to clarify open questions and prepare for the transition.
+• Make use of the FAQs and information resources provided to clarify any outstanding questions and prepare for the changeover.

 Weiterführende Fragen